Shamshi-Adad I: Early life

-Although regarded as an Amorite by later Assyrian tradition, earlier archaeologists assumed that Shamshi-Adad I had indeed been a native Assyrian.
-Usha was the second last in the section "kings who lived in tents" of the AKL, however; Ushpia has not been confirmed by contemporary artifacts.
-Ushpia is succeeded on the AKL by his son Apiashal.
+Although regarded as an Amorite by later Assyrian tradition, earlier archaeologists mistakenly assumed that Shamshi-Adad I had indeed been a native Assyrian.
 Apiashal was a monarch of the Early Period of Assyria, according to the AKL.
-Apiashal is listed within the section of the AKL as the last of whom "altogether seventeen kings, tent dwellers".
-This section shows marked similarities to the ancestors of the First Babylonian dynasty.
-Apiashal is also listed within a section of the AKL as the first of the ten "kings whose fathers are known".
-This section (which in contrast to the rest of the list) had been written in reverse order—beginning with Aminu and ending with Apiashal "altogether ten kings who are ancestors"—has often been interpreted as the list of ancestors of Shamshi-Adad I. In keeping with this assumption, scholars have inferred that the original form of the AKL had been written (among other things) as an "attempt to justify that Shamshi-Adad I was a legitimate ruler of the city-state Assur and to obscure his non-Assyrian antecedents by incorporating his ancestors into a native Assyrian genealogy".
-However, this interpretation has not been accepted universally; the Cambridge Ancient History rejected this interpretation and instead interpreted the section as being that of the ancestors of Sulili.

 In the city-state Assur, Shamshi-Adad I held the title "Governor of Assur".
 Stone tablets with Akkadian inscriptions (formatted in three columns and one hundred and thirty-five lines, from Shamshi-Adad I) have been found near the temple of the god Assur.
 Many bricks and objects inside the temple have the inscription "Shamshi-Adad I, Builder of the Temple of Assur" carved into them.
 In this inscription he claimed to have been "King of the Universe" and "Unifier of the Land Between Tigris and Euphrates".
 He asserted that the king of the Upper Land had paid tribute to him and that he had built the temple of Enlil.
 He outlined the market prices of that time as being one shekel of silver being worth two kor(gur-cube)s of barley, fifteen minas of wool, or two seahs of oil.